 ESIP Commons - The ESIP Commons was launched in 2012.
 ESIP meeting sessions and posters have been captured since that time.
 Interoperapedia was added to the Commons and documents that were adopted by the Assembly like Data Citation guidelines reside there.

-In 2013, the ESIP logins were combined across wiki and drupal sites.
+In 2013, the ESIP logins were combined across Wiki and Drupal sites.

 ESIP WebEx – In 2011 we migrated to WebEx for virtual meetings to support real-time collaboration.